-- If you are a college student or recent grad check out these tax tips before you file.
+- If you are a college student or recent grad, you may be eligible for higher benefits.

 - If you do need an accountant, you should look for an accountant that you can trust, and who will work with you.
 You can ask family and friends for recommendations.